liamoc/learn-you-an-agda/pages/peano.md

 * For any natural number `ν`, `ν + 1` is also a natural number.
 For convenience, We shall refer to `ν + 1` as `suc ν`[^1]. (`∀ν∈ℕ → suc ν∈ℕ`).

 This is called an *inductive definition* of natural numbers.
 We call it *inductive* because it consists of a *base* rule, where we define a fixed starting point, and an *inductive* rule that, when applied to an element of the set, *induces* the next element of the set.
 This is a very elegant way to define infinitely large sets.
+This way of defining natural numbers was developed by a mathematician named Giuseppe Peano, and so they're called the Peano numbers.

 We will look at inductive *proof* in the coming chapters, which shares a similar structure.